 - Minimum feedback arc set (weighted and unweighted).

 - Degree sequences: check graphicality; realize degree sequences (optionally as a connected graph); multiple methods for random sampling with given degree sequence; rewire while keeping degre sequence.

 - Find all cliques (not just maximal ones); count cliques of different sizes without storing them; work with weighted cliques.

-- Functions for converting geometric meshes to graphs.
+- Conversion between geometric meshes and graphs.

 The documentation contains many examples and can be accessed using the

 If you find a problem with the package, first check the Troubleshooting section of the README file.
 If the information there does not help resolve the problem, you can ask in the chatroom, email me, or open a new issue at the tracker.
 Be sure to include the output of

 IGraphM`Developer`GetInfo in your report.